fortrabbit/blog/market-overview-video-hosting.md

 ---
 author: fl
 created: 2017-08-14
-title: "Market overview: video hosting for business"
+title: 'Market overview: video hosting for business'
 intro: An opinionated field guide on developer-friendly video services.
 lead: We evangelize the idea of decoupled hosting.
 This post gives you an overview about cool video encoding and hosting services you can usefor your business.
 figure: